nilsvu/gwpv/README.md

    pip install [-e] path/to/this/repository
    ```
    Note that the `HDF5_DIR` should have `include` and `lib` directories with
    ParaView's HDF5.
+On macOS it is typically
-Add the `-e` flag when installing this repository's
+   `/Applications/ParaView-X.Y.Z.app/Contents/`.
+Add the `-e` flag when
-   Python package to install it in "editable" mode, i.e. symlink instead of copy
+   installing this repository's Python package to install it in "editable" mode,
-   it so changes to the repository are reflected in the installation.
+   i.e. symlink instead of copy it so changes to the repository are reflected in
+   the installation.
+On Python 2, `pip install llvmlite==0.31.0` manually
+   because later versions drop support for Python 2.

 ## Usage